Updated: Jun 10

 Samuel Aruwa is one of New Zealand's premiere basketball talents.
-Even at a young age, he has amassed an impressive cabinet of accolades, including NBL experience and international honours, when he represented New Zealand at the FIBA 3×3 Under 23 World Cup in China.
+Even at a young age, he has amassed an impressive cabinet of accolades, including NBL experience and international honours, most notably when representing New Zealand at the FIBA 3×3 Under 23 World Cup in China.

 Coming in at 6’4” he brings size and length to the table, as well as X-Factor and experience in the format.

 Selected for the FIBA 3x3 Olympic Qualification Tournament, which was scheduled to be held in Bengaluru, India, from March 18 to 22, 2020.
 This tournament, along with the U16 Asia Championships and the Basketball Africa League (BAL) have been postponed due to the Covid-19 outbreak.

 We asked Sam a few questions to find out a bit about him, his future and how he is handling the lockdown:

 What is it you like most about 3x3?

 SA: The thing I like most about 3x3 is the fast pace of the game, and that there is more space on the court to drive or go to work on a defender.

 You’ve become a bit of a 3x3 specialist, what is it that suits you best to 3x3?

 SA: I think the fact that I can do a job defending both big men and guards is what suits me best to 3x3.